Skip to content

 Eligibility for the Family reunion residence permit is set by BAMF and is not nationality-restricted beyond the general criteria, though Russian applicants may also have access to the following bilateral or treaty frameworks: Schengen Area.
 See the criteria below for the published requirements.

-Applicable consular post in origin country.
+a Federal Republic of Germany consulate or visa application centre in your country of residence.
 Specific intake (online portal, biometrics centre, or in-country lodgement) is determined by BAMF — confirm the current intake channel on the primary source linked above before filing.

 No. Spouses of Blue Card holders are typically exempt from the pre-arrival A1 German requirement.
 This is one of the most practical advantages of the Blue Card route.